 To regulate filesystem operations, ICFS employs the FUSE (Filesystem in Userspace) framework[8], which intercepts filesystem calls.
 FUSE enables the creation of custom filesystems or layers in user space, offering flexibility and ease of implementation.
-It provides an API for developers to define filesystem behaviour.
-Once implemented (hereafter termed the FUSE application), the system mounts the custom filesystem at a specified location, substituting standard filesystem operations with methods defined by the API.
+It provides an API for developers to define filesystem behavior.
+Once implemented (here-after termed the FUSE application), the system mounts the custom filesystem at a specified location, substituting standard filesystem operations with methods defined by the API.

 ICFS implements this API in C using the libfuse3 library [9].
-It initialises the FUSE daemon via the fuse_main() function, which manages communication between the kernel and the FUSE application.
-Rather than directly overriding system calls, FUSE interacts with the kernel through /dev/fuse, a specialised device file that translates filesystem requests into API method invocations using a dedicated protocol.
+It initializes the FUSE daemon via the fuse_main() function, which manages communication between the kernel and the FUSE application.
+Rather than directly overriding system calls, FUSE interacts with the kernel through /dev/fuse, a specialized device file that translates filesystem requests into API method invocations using a dedicated protocol.